Frequently Asked Questions

 Q. HOW MANY INTERNS PARTICIPATE IN WISE EACH YEAR?

-Anywhere from 8-13 students participate in the program each summer.
+The number fluctuates but in the past, anywhere from 8-15 students participate in the program each summer.

 Q. HOW DO I APPLY?

 Complete the application for one of the sponsoring societies and send it to representative listed for that society.

 All WISE interns must be either citizens of the United States or legal permanent residents.
 You may not apply to the program if you are not already in the US, residing as a citizen or under a permanent resident visa.

 Q. WHAT IS THE DEADLINE FOR SUBMITTING MY APPLICATIONS?